the state of existing in reality / existing conditions or facts / the quality of state of being actual / actual conditions or facts

 A higher reflexive soul guided mind and a lower animal instinct driven mind.

 The only thing that determines which mind you function from, is your ability to manage your perceptions and resultant emotions.

-It determines your potential to change the course of Africa, forever.
+It determines your potential to lead transformation.

 It determines the power you have access to as a leader.

 There are only three things in this world that you have absolute control over: